-The screened enclosure will be of the same material as the privacy fencing to fit into the landscape theme.
+The wood screen for the yard waste bin will be of the same material as the privacy fencing to fit into the landscape theme.
+The other garbage bins are in the garages.

 G60.
 Clear access to refuse/recycling areas must be provided.